jimbobbennett/mutt-matcher-iot/set-up-pc-mac.md

 ## Next challenge

-Once your Pi is ready, it's time to [train the ML model](./train-model).
+Once your PC or Mac is ready, it's time to [train the ML model](./train-model).